 Chemical characterisation is used to assess the safety or biocompatibility of a medical device, usually though in vivo tests.
 This test looks at whether device components or extracts from the device have the capacity to cause irritation, damage or toxicity through leaching in a biological system.

 Material characterisation refers to identifying all the component materials of a device.
 For example, this can include plasticizers, colourants, metals or ceramics.
 Mechanical or performance tests are usually used to determine how the material make up of components function in use.
-This identifies any compositional changes due to fatigue, processing or in some cases accelerated aging.
+This identifies any compositional changes due to fatigue, processing or in some cases accelerated ageing.

 Both methods are fundamental to accurately carrying out a successful medical device characterisation project but shouldn’t be set apart.
 They both offer a fantastic insight into the characteristics, performance and life cycle of a device.
 However, there is more to medical device characterisation than just these two methods.
 At HD we don’t focus on one area of the device during a characterisation project, instead we look at the device in its entirety, evaluating all aspects: chemical, material, design, fit, form & function.